 WBVReviewed.com Machine Review

 I recently had an opportunity to visit one of Vmax Fitness’ Vibration Studio to do reviews on their vibration machines as I noticed their Trio machine was remarkably similar to the VT400 by VibraTrim.
 I waltzed in and had to pretend and make sure I play dumb and not know anything about Whole Body Vibration.
-The staff was fairly nice and they were more then willing to let me try out their machines.
-So I hopped onto a Trio.
+The staff was fairly kind and they were more then willing to let me try out their machines.
+Just to recap, the Trio is a dual vibration machine that uses a 500 W oscillation motor, in addition to a 300 W spiral motor to create a 3D style of vibration that moves in multi-planes.
+You can also isolate the vibration if you choose to.

 Features & Specifications